 5. Remove the baking sheet from the oven and serve the butternut squash hot.
 You can also store it in an airtight container in the refrigerator for up to 3 days.
 Enjoy!

-Oven-cooking butternut squash in halves
+Oven-cook butternut squash in halves

 Oven-cooking butternut squash in halves.
 Another way of preparing butternut squash is to cook it in the oven in halves.
 To do so, simply rinse it, cut it in halves, discard the seeds and pop it in the oven.